James David Bourchier: Life

-Bourchier was born in Limerick and studied at Portora Royal School, Enniskillen and Trinity College Dublin, where he was elected a scholar in classics in 1871.
+Bourchier was born in County Limerick and studied at Portora Royal School, Enniskillen and Trinity College Dublin, where he was elected a scholar in classics in 1871.

 Deeply engaged in the processes that were taking place on the Balkan peninsula at that time, Bourchier supported the idea that the island of Crete be annexed by Greece.
 He developed a personal relationship with Eleftherios Venizelos, who recalled Bourchier: When [he] was… devoting his energies and talent to… Cretan independence, I had the good fortune to come into close personal contact with him and appreciate his remarkable qualities.
 Chief among them was his ardent love of freedom, equal in strength to that of the great romantics of the early nineteenth century, but translated into the more sober and effective action of a great journalist of the twentieth.

-He also witnessed the signing of the treaty between Greece and Bulgaria in May 1912 that became a part of the Balkan League.
+He also witnessed the signing of the treaty between the Kingdom of Greece and the Kingdom of Bulgaria in May 1912 that became a part of the Balkan League.

 In his writings he criticised certain clauses of the Bucharest Peace Treaty of 1913, which he deemed unfair to Bulgaria.
-As a result of the treaty Bulgaria lost the southern part of Dobrudja (which was annexed by Romania), and part of Macedonia.
+As a result of the treaty Bulgaria lost the southern part of Dobrudja (which was annexed by the Kingdom of Romania), and part of Macedonia.

 Bourchier also expressed his strong support for Bulgaria during the Paris Peace Conference of 1919–1920.
 The conference produced five treaties, including the Treaty of Neuilly (the peace agreement between the Allies and Bulgaria).
 Under the terms of the treaty, Bulgaria had to cede part of Western Thrace to Greece and several border areas to Yugoslavia.
 Southern Dobrudja was confirmed in Romanian possession, reparations were required, and the Bulgarian Army was limited to 20,000 men.

 With his numerous publications in the British press, and in his private and social correspondence, Bourchier repeatedly voiced his sympathy towards Bulgaria and its people.
 According to The Times: "He was a private man, nervous, haunted by growing deafness, probably homosexual, but he became the close confidant of kings and ambassadors in their labyrinthine intrigues."
 After his death in December 1920, James Bourchier was buried near the Rila Monastery in southwestern Bulgaria.
-He remains the only foreigner ever allowed to be buried at one of the greatest monasteries in Bulgaria, on behalf of a grateful Bulgarian nation.